TurakhiaLab/ROADIES/README.md

 Snakemake and Snakedeploy are best installed via the Mamba package manager (a drop-in replacement for conda).
 If you have neither Conda nor Mamba, it can be installed via Mambaforge.

-Given that Mamba is installed, run

-mamba create -c conda-forge -c bioconda --name snakemake snakemake snakedeploy to install both Snakemake and Snakedeploy in an isolated environment.
-For all following commands ensure that this environment is activated via conda activate snakemake
+Given that Mamba is installed, run `mamba create -c conda-forge -c bioconda --name snakemake snakemake snakedeploy` to install both Snakemake and Snakedeploy in an isolated environment.
+For all following commands ensure that this environment is activated via `conda activate snakemake`

-SnakeMake workflow for sequence selection to lastz, change your configuration data in configuration file
+SnakeMake workflow for sequence selection to lastz, change your configuration data in configuration file.

 `snakemake --core [number of cores] --use-conda`